metaparticle-io/sync/dotnet/README.md

 in the event of a failure, the lock will also be eventually lost.

 ### Deploying
-To deploy code using the `@metaparticle/sync` package, you need to also include a side-car that does the heavy lifting for the lock.
+To deploy code using the `Metaparticle.Sync` package, you need to also include a side-car that does the heavy lifting for the lock.
 Your code and the sidecar should both be package as containers and then deployed as a Kubernetes Pod.